-Glenmede Investment Management LP's (the "Advisor") selection of securities to buy or sell is based on a combination of proprietary multifactor computer models and fundamental analysis.
+The Advisor's selection of securities to buy or sell is based on a combination of proprietary multifactor computer models and fundamental analysis.
 The computer models rank securities based on certain criteria, such as valuation ratios, and other models focus on risk analysis and overall portfolio characteristics.
 The Advisor buys securities that the models identify as undervalued and more likely to appreciate, and sells securities that the Advisor identifies as overvalued and more likely to depreciate.
-The Portfolio may actively trade portfolio securities to achieve its principal investment strategies.
+The Portfolio may actively trade its securities to achieve its principal investment strategies.